Green Mountain Film Festival

 The Green Mountain Film Festival is an annual film event and awards show in Vermont.
-The first festival took place in Montpelier, Vermont in 1997.
+The first festival took place in Montpelier, Vermont, in 1997.
 In March 1999, a second festival was held and it has been an annual March event ever since.
 In 2010, the festival was extended to include a series of satellite screenings in St. Johnsbury, Vermont.
-In 2018, the festival also hosted screenings in Essex Junction at the Essex Cinema.
+In 2018, the festival also hosted screenings in Essex Junction, at the Essex Cinema.
+The 23rd Green Mountain Film Festival returned to Downtown Montpelier in March 2024 after a 4 year hiatus, with film screenings at both The Savoy Theater and The Capitol Theater in Montpelier, Vermont.

 Background

 The program focuses on new work from around the world together with a few classic films.
 Around half the films shown are documentaries.
 There are also screenings of shorts and student films.
 Screenings are often followed by informal discussions often involving the filmmakers themselves.
 The festival also features special appearances by established film critics and filmmakers.
 Past guests have included critics Kenneth Turan, Molly Haskell, Phillip Lopate, David Thomson, Gerald Peary, and Matthew Hays.
 Filmmakers have included the screenwriter and director, Robin Swicord, actor/director Giancarlo Esposito, actor Michael Murphy, producer Christine Vachon, and documentary makers Albert Maysles, Les Blank and Ralph Arlyck.

 The critic Stuart Klawans, writing in The Nation, described the 2003 Green Mountain Film Festival as "a cinephile's utopia: a festival organized and supported by an entire community of local moviegoers."

 Matthew Hays, the Montreal-based film critic, called the 2006 festival "incredible ... a mind-bendingly fascinating diet of movies."

 Every year hundreds of volunteers help run the festival and host special events at numerous venues across Montpelier, Vermont.

 The 21st Green Mountain Film Festival was held between March 16 and March 25, 2018, and featured 82 feature films and 75 shorts, hand- on workshops, a “coming of age” film short course, and the first Vermont Filmmakers Summit.
 Then-current director Karen Dillon spoke about the 21st anniversary saying that she wanted the festival to “feel like a party for everyone”.